igemsoftware/Toronto-2015/README.md

     * (1.4.1) Fixed broken adding/populate options.
 Few more modular improvments
     * (1.4.2) Made it more modular when it comes to adding new systems
     * (1.4.3) Added the ability to return to the network
+    * (1.4.4) Zooming in and out of the specie/system returns to earlier state

 ## ToDos